bcgov/bcstats-govt-service-locations/README.md

 **Geocoder/NFA data output (incomplete)**

-Includes the Dissemintaion Block id but can add any admin boundary id if requested Addresses that did not have valid coordinates or are not connected to the road network were (fixed/removed - confirm).
+Includes the Dissemination Block id but can add any admin boundary id if requested Addresses that did not have valid coordinates or are not connected to the road network were removed.

 The original address data used by the geocoder is restricted under licencing, however the output is open source.
-As such, we have not included any of the source data in this project.
+We have not included any of the source data in this project.

 **Dissemination Geographies Relationship File (not used yet)**

-A mapping file was (along with related correspondence files) was used to cross-reference and integrate data across different geographic hierarchy.
-In particular from CSD to DA's.
+A mapping file was used to cross-reference and integrate data across different geographic hierarchy.
 The files were sourced from Statistics Canada and downloaded from: https://www12.statcan.gc.ca/census-recensement/2021/geo/sip-pis/dguid-idugd/index2021-eng.cfm?year=21

 **Dissemination Area Boundary Files**

-Boundary Shape Files (.shp) for Dissemination Areas (DAs) and Dissemination Blocks (DBs) were sourced from Statistics Canada.
-These files were used to create maps and perform spatial analysis.
+Boundary Shape Files (.shp) for Dissemination Areas (DAs) and Dissemination Blocks (DBs) were sourced from Statistics Canada and used to create maps and perform spatial analysis.
 The shape files were downloaded from: https://www12.statcan.gc.ca/census-recensement/2021/geo/sip-pis/boundary-limites/index2021-eng.cfm?year=21

 **Population Data**